 The day of your procedure and the day following ice packs applied for 30 minutes on, then 30 minutes off, will aid in controlling the amount of swelling, but will not prevent it completely.
 Medications that aid in the reduction of swelling may have been prescribed and should be taken as instructed by your doctor.
 Swelling will usually peak two to four days after surgery.

 After 24 hours it may be helpful to apply moist heat to the swollen area.
 Use caution with heating pads, as some may burn facial skin.

 Immediately following procedure begin taking medication as prescribed by your doctor.
 It is best to take the initial dose before the anesthesia wears off.
 Don’t be afraid to use the medication as it is designed to make those first days after surgery more comfortable.
 When taking oral medication, drink at least 1/2 cup of water or juice, to aid in absorption and reduce stomach irritation.

-After 24 hours continue to take your medication if pain persists.
-Unusual side effects from the medication should be reported to your doctor.
+After 24 hours continue to take your medication every 4-6 hours as needed.
+Unusual side effects from the medications should be reported to your doctor.

 Immediately following procedure it is not uncommon to experience nausea or vomiting.
 Medictions, anesthetics, diet changes and swallowed blood can easily upset your stomach.
 A small bland meal or clear carbonated beverage may coat your stomach an help alleviate your discomfort.

 The day of surgery avoid rinsing or spitting, as this may dislodge the blood clot and delay healing.